 One of the simplest strategies for limiting aspartimide formation is to change the Fmoc-removal conditions.
 Simply adding 0.1 M hydroxybenzotriazole (HOBt) to the piperidine solution has been shown to reduce aspartimide formation significantly.
 However, HOBt is an explosive substance when in its anhydrous state, and is exclusively sold today wetted, introducing nucleophilic water into the deprotection solution.
 Alternatively, piperizine, a weaker base, has been shown to be effective at removing the Fmoc group, while simultaneously suppressing aspartimide formation.
 It is important to note however, than neither of these methods eliminates rearranged products.

 There has also been significant effort developing alternative protecting group strategies that can potentially eliminate this side reaction.
 One of the most obvious strategies is to develop a different protecting group for the Asp side chain carboxylic acid.
 Increasing the steric bulk of the side chain protecting group can effectively block succinimide ring formation, preventing the rearrangement.
-Many different protecting groups have been evaluated including, but certainly not limited to, 3-methylpent-3-yl (Mpe), 2,3,4-trimethylpent-3-yl (Die), and more recently Dmab and all have shown improvements over the standard t-butyl protection strategy.
+Many different protecting groups have been evaluated to help alleviate this problem.
+Some including, 3-methylpent-3-yl (Mpe), 2,3,4-trimethylpent-3-yl (Die), have shown improvements over t-butyl protected Asp while others, like Dmab, have actually shown an increase in aspartimide propensity.
 Interestingly, the protecting group needs to be not only bulky, but also somewhat flexible to ensure protection from the aspartimide rearrangement.
 Large, conformationally restrained protecting groups have shown little success.

 The only method thusfar shown to eliminate rearranged products is protection of the adjacent building block amine.
 Converting the standard, Fmoc-protected secondary amine to a tertiary amine removes the reactive free lone pair of electrons.
 The Dmb protecting group is almost exclusively used at this point.
 Just like with proline, the secondary amine negatively impacts the coupling effciency, so care must be taken when optimizing the incoming Asp amino acid coupling.
 To this end, amino acid suppliers routinely stock the Asp-Gly dipeptide, the most susceptible sequence, which can be readily incorporated into a growing peptide chain.